FIELD JOURNAL.

 Azure Governance Needs More Unix: The “BSD Jail” Pattern for Landing Zones

-Stop “archi-splaining” governance to your engineers.
-Modern cloud governance has mutated into a bloated bureaucratic layer that tries to micro-manage every resource through 400-page PDF frameworks.
-Somewhere along the way, we forgot the lesson Unix taught us forty years ago: Freedom within boundaries.
-A recent fintech client of ours had 14 subscriptions, nearly 400 Azure…
+Stop “archi-splaining” governance to your engineers. >_ Architect’s Brief Architecture overview before you dive in Generating brief… Modern Azure landing zone governance has mutated into a bloated bureaucratic layer that tries to micro-manage every resource through 400-page PDF frameworks.
+Somewhere along the way, we forgot the lesson Unix taught us forty years ago: Freedom within…

 Moltbook Analysis: The Hostile Control Plane of AI-Only Social Networks